 Banking, Finance & Investment

-The Chambers has in depth knowledge, resources and years of expertise in different critical banking and finance matters.
-The Chambers for over nearly ten years advised clients on project finance, bank documentation and handled litigation both in higher and lower court.
+The Chambers has in-depth knowledge, resources and years of expertise in different critical banking and finance matters.
+The Chambers for more than ten years advised clients on project finance, bank documentation and handled litigation both in higher and lower court.,

-In particular with regard to credit information report (CIB) of Bangladesh bank, as a counsel, Mr. Rahman successfully argued before Hon’ble court in a landmark case explaining the legal position of guarantor.
+In particular with regard to Credit Information Report (CIB) of Bangladesh bank, as a counsel, Mr. Rahman successfully argued before Hon’ble court in a landmark case explaining the legal position of the guarantor.

 Anwar Cement Limited vs. Bangladesh Bank reported in 40CLC(HCD) 2011, 65 DLR (2013) 97

-Mr. Rahman successfully argued on the legal position as the the guarantor as per Bank Company Ain 1991 and Bangladesh Bank Order 1972 and was successful in its submission that name of the third party guarantor may appear in the CIB report however this will not stop them from taking loan from Bank.
+Mr. Rahman successfully argued the legal position as the guarantor, as per Bank Company Ain 1991 and Bangladesh Bank Order 1972 and was successful in its submission that name of the third party guarantor may appear in the CIB report however this will not stop them from taking loan from Bank.

-On foreign exchange matter, Mr Rahman successfully handled a litigation on money changing license:
+On foreign exchange matter, Mr. Rahman successfully handled litigation on money changing license:

 Amjad Hossain vs. Bangladesh Bank reported in 17 BLC (HC) 188 and 41CLC(HCD)2012

-This is a important decision on right to fair hearing principles.
-Mr. Rahman successfully argues on the exception to such right in a suitable circumstances.
+This is an important decision on the right to fair hearing principles.
+Mr. Rahman successfully argues on the exception to such right in suitable circumstances.